 Promoting safe off-road routes and using them

 BHS work hard to protect what we have, and encourage safe, responsible use of our routes, particularly those which are multiuser.
 Our range of free advisory leaflets online (link) may be of interest to you.

 There are two BHS Affiliated Bridleway groups in Northern Ireland who work to increase awareness of our need for safe routes for riders and carriage drivers and responsible use by all users of public access areas and routes.

-If you have any concerns or queries over Northern Ireland Access matters, please contact Edith or the Access team at HQ and we will do our best to help you.
+If you have any concerns or queries over Northern Ireland Access matters, please contact Susan Spratt or the Access Team at HQ, and we will do our best to help you.

 For further information and the latest news visit BHS Ireland.